-It is estimated that a normal home loses around 10% of its heat through glass windows.
-Most of the heat loss is from radiation through the glass, but conduction through the frame and gaps also play a part.
+An average home is estimated to lose around 10% of its heat through glass windows.
+Most heat loss is from radiation through the glass, but conduction through the frame and gaps also play a part.

 Of course, heat exchange can also work the other way.
 On a hot, still, sunny day, sunshine striking the outside surface of a pane of glass may well be several degrees higher than the inner surface.
 The radiated heat from the sun's rays then flows through the glass from the outside to the inside, making the home hot and stuffy.

 Double-glazed windows have two panes of glass mounted a small distance from each other in a sealed unit.
 The sheets of glass are separated by a spacer bar to create an air gap.
 The window's thermal efficiency is much improved if the gas between the two glass panes has a high U-value.
 As air cannot circulate in the narrow gap between the glass panes, it cannot lose heat through convection.
 The trapped air slows the heat transfer from warm to cold.
 Different gases have differing levels of heat conductivity, and many manufacturers choose argon or krypton to fill the space between panes.